Circular society

 Chemical recycling technology is a cutting-edge technology that thermally decomposes used polystyrene products and returns them to their raw material, styrene monomer, and PSJ will continue to establish this technology through repeated demonstration experiments.

-Based on the "Act on Promotion of Plastic Resources Recycling, etc." that came into effect on April 1, 2022, our waste plastic emissions for each fiscal year (2021 and 2022) are as follows.
+Based on the Act on Promotion of Resources Circulation Related to Plastics, which came into effect on April 1, 2022, our amount of waste plastic emissions from fiscal 2021 onwards is as follows.

 1. Try to use it for a long time.